imanoleguskiza/nems-dev/docs/developer-guide.md

 executed, the coding standards will be checked and an automated QA checklist will be run.
 You will be able to see the result of this automated check in your pull request as soon as this process is finished.

+### 9. Working with Composer

+The Subsite Starterkit comes with full Composer support.
+Subsite dependencies are specified in `resources/composer.json`.

+It is important to notice that `resources/composer.json` is a carbon-copy of the platform's one, as it contains platform-level dependencies.
+Simply add your dependencies next to those already specified in `resources/composer.json`.

+The NextEuropa platform team might update the core `composer.json`; when that happen they will take care of updating the Subsite Starterkit accordingly.
+It will be your responsibility, as Subsite developer, to manually merge the two.

+Also, after modifying `resources/composer.json` and running `composer update` in the current Subsite development directory (typically `platform/sites/all`) you need to push `resources/composer.lock` changes in order to share them with your team members.